elizabetht/spellingbee-mvp/README.md

 4. **Ask for help** — During practice, the child can say “what does it mean?” or “definition” and the app will speak the definition again without counting it as a spelling attempt.
 Other allowed commands: “repeat”, “use it in a sentence”, and “skip”.

-5. **Guardrails** — If the child asks off-topic questions (“tell me a joke”, “who is the president”), the app gently redirects back to spelling.
-A server-side intent classifier ensures only spelling-relevant interactions are processed.
+5. **Guardrails (NeMo Guardrails + Colang)** — If the child asks off-topic questions ("tell me a joke", "who is the president"), the app gently redirects back to spelling.
+NVIDIA NeMo Guardrails with Colang intent definitions ensure only spelling-relevant interactions are processed.

 6. **Auto-review** — Any words the child gets wrong are collected and automatically replayed in a review round at the end.